handcraftsman/GeneticAlgorithmsWithPython/README.md

 - Find the two 10-bit numbers whose dividend is closest to Pi.
 Introduces using one genetic algorithm to tune another.

 Chapter 14: Equation Generation
-- Find the shortest equation that produces a specific result using addition, subtraction, multiplication, &c.
+- Find the shortest equation that produces a specific result using addition, subtraction, multiplication, &amp;c.
 Introduces symbolic genetic programming.

 Chapter 15: The Lawnmower Problem
 - Generate a series of instructions that cause a lawnmower to cut a field of grass.
 Genetic programming with control structures, objects and automatically defined functions (ADFs).